Lost Your Biggest Client (50%+ of Revenue): The 48-Hour Stabilization and 60-Day Recovery Protocol

 What I need from you: Maintain quality on current client deliverables.
 If you hear any concerns from clients, flag immediately.

 Questions or concerns, let’s talk individually this week.
 We’ve navigated challenges before.
-We’ll navigate this one too.”
+We can navigate this one too.”

 FAQ: Biggest-Client Loss Recovery System